Gwaean/Gwaean/README.md

 - 👋 Hi, I’m @Gwaean, also known as Niki or Nicole
 -  I’m interested in gaming, books (specially sci-fi and fantasy!), arts & drawing, UI/UX Design and obviously computing :)
--  I’m currently working as a Change Management trainee at ExxonMobil and studying information systems at UTFPR.
 -  I´m part of a research project @ELLASNetwork, we work with open data, graphs and ontology.
 And our goal it´s to create an open data portal about women in STEM in Latin America, specially about iniciatives and projects that help attract and/or keep and empower girls for STEM areas.
 -  key interests: UX Design, Game Dev & Data Science;